MicrosoftDocs/SupportArticles-docs/support/previous-versions/configmgr/advanced-client-not-work.md

 ## Cause

-This problem occurs if a Group Policy object is configured to set the SMS Agent Host service (CcmExec.exe) startup mode to **Automatic**.
+This problem occurs if a GPO is configured to set the SMS Agent Host service (CcmExec.exe) startup mode to **Automatic**.

 > [!NOTE]
 > By default, the SMS Agent Host service is not configured by using Group Policy.

 ## Resolution 1: Don't define the SMS Agent Host service in Group Policy

-Modify the Group Policy object to no longer define the startup mode for the SMS Agent Host service.
+Modify the GPO to no longer define the startup mode for the SMS Agent Host service.
 To do this, follow these steps:

 1. Log on to a domain controller, and then start the Active Directory Users and Computers tool.
 To do this, click **Start** > **Run**, type `dsa.msc` in the **Open** box, and then click **OK**.

-2. Right-click the container in which the Group Policy object was created, and then select **Properties**.
+2. Right-click the container in which the GPO was created, and then select **Properties**.
 For example, right-click the domain container or right-click an organizational unit, and then select **Properties**.

-3. Select the **Group Policy** tab, select the Group Policy object in which the **SMS Agent Host** service is defined, and then select **Edit**.
+3. Select the **Group Policy** tab, select the GPO in which the **SMS Agent Host** service is defined, and then select **Edit**.

 4. In the Group Policy Object Editor tool, expand **Computer Configuration** > **Windows Settings** > **Security Settings**, and then select **System Services**.